Green Gifts

 For the things that you just can’t resist, Buy Recycled!

-• Always look for products that are made from Post-Consumer Recycled Content or consider green products that address other or additional environmental or social concerns, like Fair Trade practices, organic farming, or donating proceeds.
+• Consider products that address other environmental or social sustainability, such as Fair Trade practices, organic farming, or donating proceeds.

-Give New-To-You Gifts!
+Give New-To-You Gifts

 • Shop at Thrift Stores, Antique Shops, Flea Markets, Used Book Stores and the like for unique gifts that save resources by promoting reuse.